Mad-ness/howto-pages/openshift/OCP3_LDAP.md

 ### Creating Needed objects

-There is a bunch of object we need to create to make the work.
-There is a list and its dependencies of what we need
+There is a bunch of objects we need to create to do the work:

-- CronJob
+- kind: ClusterRole
-- ServiceAccount
+- kind: ServiceAccount
-- ClusterRole and ClusterRoleBinding
+- kind: ClusterRoleBinding
+- kind: Secret
-- Secret, ConfigMap
+- kind: ConfigMap

-#### Service Account, ClusterRole, ClusterRoleBinging
+- kind: CronJob

+#### All resources in one file

+Save this content in file and do `oc create -f <file>`.

 ```yaml
 ---